milesdwilliams15/Teaching/DPR 101/Notes/05_show_the_right_numbers_pt1.md

 <img src="05_show_the_right_numbers_pt1_files/figure-gfm/unnamed-chunk-9-1.png" width="75%" />

-Okay, so the South continues to look weird, but in particular counties in the South that voted disproportionately in favor of Clinton in 2018 are the weirdest.
+Breaking the data up like this, the South continues to look weird.
+In particular, counties in the South that voted disproportionately in favor of Clinton in 2018 are the weirdest.
 Why do you think this would be?

 ## Transforming data with geoms